Overview of Banks in Pakistan

 As of December 31, 2020, the bank operated 719 conventional banking branches, including 18 sub-branches, 11 overseas branches, 187 Islamic banking branches, and an offshore banking unit.

 Founded in 2006, Standard Chartered Pakistan operates as a wholly-owned subsidiary of UK-based Standard Chartered Bank.
 The bank comprises Corporate and Institutional Banking, Commercial Banking, Retail Banking, and Central & Other Items segments.

 As of December 31, 2016, the bank managed a network of 101 branches in Pakistan.
-In the same period, it reported total asset of US$4.2 billion and a net profit of US$87 million.
+In the same period, it reported total assets of US$4.2 billion and a net profit of US$87 million.

 Based out of Karachi, Habib Bank was established in 1941.
 It operates through Branch Banking, Corporate Banking, Treasury, and International Banking segments.
 With around 17,000 employees, it manages a network of 1,677 branches, including 45 Islamic banking branches in Pakistan, as well as 54 branches in other countries.